How Long Does Hearing Loss Last After Shooting a Gun?

 How to Get Your Ears to Stop Ringing After Shooting

-To get your ears to stop ringing after shooting, avoid anything that may exacerbate the tinnitus, like other loud noises or stimulants such as caffeine.
-And for heaven's sake, put down that glass of booze!
+Next up to avoid - alcohol.
 Alcohol causes blood to flow into your inner ear, which only serves to enhance the ringing.
-So, until your ears stop singing like a choir, it's best to stick to water and avoid the hard stuff.
+So, until your ears stop ringing, it's best to stick to water and avoid the hard stuff.

 Signs That Tinnitus Is Going Away